본문 바로가기

 【COMPOSITION】 act + ing

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 action ★★★★[439] noun from act